-Qualifications and employment perspectives for refugees and host communities
+Creating employment perspectives for refugees and host communities in Ethiopia

-Title: Qualifications and employment perspectives for refugees and host communities
+Title: Qualifications and employment perspectives for refugees and the host population in Ethiopia.
+(QEP)

-The employment prospects of refugees and the host population are improved.
+Employment perspectives for refugees and the host population have improved.

 The project focuses on the following areas:

 Improving vocational training: the project adapts existing training courses to the needs of the labour market.
 It also offers training courses for vocational teachers who can use them to improve their professional and social skills.

 Broadening access to vocational training: vocational schools are being transformed into integrative vocational schools where refugees and Ethiopians can learn together.
 New training courses are also being developed in and around refugee camps.
 This creates employment perspectives for refugees and Ethiopians alike.